ebiznext/datalab/README.md

 - A Realtime area : Deal with realtime insight rendering with Elasticsearch and Kibana

 ## Cluster Design
 The Datalab is managed by Mesos.
-All services are configured in a way that make them highly available with no sngle point of failure.
+All services are configured in a way that make them highly available with no single point of failure.

 The following services are installed as native services :
 - Zookeeper : Three or more zookeeper nodes